adamfbentley/adamfbentley/README.md

 working in: simulation, model evaluation, data pipelines, and building tools that connect machine learning with real scientific and technical questions.

-Where AI tools contribute to a project, I document their role and keep the scientific claims tied to reproducible calculations, tests, and source material.

 ## Current Focus

 - Scientific machine learning and physics-informed modelling